Yu-TingLee/unveiling-directions-reflection/README.md

 # Unveiling the Latent Directions of Reflection in Large Language Models

-This repository contains implementation for the paper **Unveiling the Latent Directions of Reflection in Large Language Models**. [https://arxiv.org/abs/2508.16989](https://arxiv.org/abs/2508.16989)
+This repository contains an implementation for the paper **Unveiling the Latent Directions of Reflection in Large Language Models**. [https://arxiv.org/abs/2508.16989](https://arxiv.org/abs/2508.16989)

 If you use gated Hugging Face models, export your token first: